Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-convert-a-list-into-an-array-in-javascript.md

 So why not create something easy in `JavaScript`!

-The end goal is to have a textarea where we can input our list and auto-convert it into an array.
+The end goal is to have a text area where we can input our list and auto-convert it into an array.

 This is going to be the result in Codepen: